Table of contents

-All companies in Vietnam require at least one resident director.
-The appointed director doesn’t have to have residency status at the time of incorporation.
-However, they need a residential address in Vietnam.
+All companies in Vietnam must have at least one resident director.
+He or she doesn’t need to have residency status at the time of incorporation.
+However, they will need a residential address in Vietnam.

-All landlords must register foreign nationals leasing their premises with the police.
-If the director is also a founder, he or she will not require a work permit.
-If the director is not a founder and is a foreign national, he or she will need a work permit in Vietnam.
+Note that if the director is also a founder, he or she will not need a work permit.
+Instead, he or she will have to apply for a work permit exemption.
+A director who is a foreign national and not a founder of the company will need a work permit in Vietnam.

 #2 Business registration certificate

 Companies in Vietnam must also get a business registration certificate (BRC).
 The Department of Planning and Investment also issues this certificate.
 The BRC is also known as the Enterprise Registration Certificate (ERC).

 #3 Tax registration and payment of the business license tax

 The business license certificate number is also the company’s tax number.
 All companies must pay taxes through an online system.
 Companies also submit tax declarations and reports through this system.
 To gain access to this system, businesses must get an electronic signature.